JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 Description:

-• end: End index (character at this index is not included).
+• end: Specifies the ending position (the character at this index is not included).

 let str = "JavaScript";